 Catalonia, a popular region

-Easily accessible from neighboring France, and relatively cheap, Catalonia is one of the most popular Spanish regions.
-The city of Barcelona, very touristic and the beaches of the Costa Brava and Costa Daurada attract visitors looking forexoticism.
+Easily accessible from our territory, Catalonia is one of the most popular Spanish regions.
+The city of Barcelona, full of charm and surprises, the beaches of the Costa Brava and Costa Dorada attract visitors in search of exoticism.

-Indeed, here, the difference is not so much time, but rather cultural.
+Here, no jet lag but a cultural escape !
 Languages mingle, as do architectural influences, the multitude of landscapes and the many gastronomic specialties.
-A trip to Catalonia is a series of exciting discoveries!
+A journey in Catalonia is a series of exciting discoveries that will often echo with our territory so close!

 Follow the Catalan coast